wliao008/buffalo/README.md

 Buffalo
 ====
-Buffalo is an aspect oriented framework using [Mono Cecil] (http://www.mono-project.com/Cecil).
-It is attribute based, usage is very simple.
+Buffalo is an [aspect oriented programming] (http://en.wikipedia.org/wiki/Aspect-oriented_programming) framework using [Mono Cecil] (http://www.mono-project.com/Cecil) for the .NET platform.
+Buffalo is attribute based, so you can just utilize your existing .NET skill; so the learning curve is low to get started.

 Sample Usage
 ====